npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

 We want the private property to be a mutable Set, but the public property to be an immutable Set.
 We cannot declare the get and set of a property to have different types (at least, at the time of writing).
 However, Kotlin provides lots of useful functions for manipulating non-modifiable collections in a functional way.
-So, instead, we can replace the immutable reference to a mutable Set with a _mutable_ reference to an immutable Set, and make the setter private (using the same syntax as the code converter generated for isSessionStarted):
+So, instead, we can replace the immutable reference to a mutable Set with a _mutable_ reference to an immutable Set, and make the setter private (using the same syntax as the code converter generated for isClosed):

 * Change the `val signups` to a `var`.
 Run the tests to make sure that's not broken anything.
 * Command-click on `signups` to pop up usages.
 There are two points in this class that mutate the Set.